 The increase in fiscal 1998 sales reflects an increase of \$23.9 million (a 58% increase) to \$65.4 million from the Company's Flight Support products (which include repair and overhaul services).
 This increase includes incremental sales of Northwings (twelve months in fiscal 1998 versus two months in fiscal 1997) and McClain aggregating \$15.7 million, with the balance reflecting increased sales volumes of jet engine replacement parts to the Company's commercial airline industry customers.
-The net sales increase also reflects an increase of \$7.8 million (a 35% increase) to \$29.9 million in revenues from the Company's Ground Support products principally due to higher demand for the Company's Ground Support products as well as sales of new products.
+The net sales increase also reflects an increase of \$7.8 million (a 35% increase) to \$29.9 million in revenues from the Company's Ground Support products as well as sales of new products.